kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 *He paces again, his voice now a low, menacing growl.*

 You want to talk about life?
 REAL life?
-It's not some delicate dance with death, or some endless loop of jellyfish reincarnation.
 It's blood, it's teeth, it's guts and glory!
 It's standing your ground against a world that wants to tear you apart and saying, "Not today!"

 *He leans forward, almost snarling, his voice now a deadly whisper.*